morganhaywood/jekyll-now/_posts/2018-03-16-Git-Commandline.md

 mytestdata.zip
 *.txt
 ```
-will ignore the .idea folder, the file _mytestdata.zip_, and all text files.
+will ignore the _.idea folder_, the file _mytestdata.zip_, and all text files.
 If you want to do it from the commandline, I suggest:
 ```
 touch .gitingore